What TCC is Doing

 Cleaning: All common touch-points are being cleaned continuously during the work day.
 Bathrooms and break rooms are being cleaned no less than 3 times per day.
 Offices and workspaces will be cleaned during the night shift.
 Custodial staff are on duty from 7 a.m. to 12 a.m. weekdays.

 Physical Distancing: Observe floor decals and signs to maintain at least 6 feet of distance from others.
 Some workspaces have been modified to enforce physical distancing by spacing desks and adding plexiglass shields.
 Work schedules are also modified to minimize the number of people in buildings at any one time.
+Elevators have capacity signs.
+Before getting on an elevator, ask if it’s OK.

 Personal Health: Students and employees are required to self-monitor and self-screen daily.
 Students and employees are encouraged to watch for symptoms and use the CDC Coronavirus Self-Checker or the Virginia Department of Health (VDH) COVIDCHECK to help make decisions and seek appropriate medical care.
 Employees and students should stay home when they are not feeling well and/or if they are exhibiting symptoms consistent with COVID-19.